vertica/integrators-guide/content/containers/creating-image.md

 ##### Install vim

-Add the following for debugging purposes.
-The vim package can be quite old.
-Some security scanners may find vulnerabilities in it.
-For this reason, we don't include it in the NO_KEYS image, which should be used in environments with strict security requirements.
+Add the Vim text editor for debugging purposes.
+The `vim` package can be old, and some security scanners might find vulnerabilities in it.
+For this reason, it is not included it in the NO_KEYS image, which should be used in environments with strict security requirements.

 ```
   && if [[ ${NO_KEYS^^} != "YES" ]] ; then \